wahyuwp74/netflix_prj/README.md

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch! feel free to get in touch!
+Feel free to get in touch! feel free to get in touch!
 Email = wahyu.wp74@gmail.com LinkedIn = https://www.linkedin.com/in/wahyu-wibowo/